linkerd/website/linkerd.io/content/blog/a-service-mesh-for-ecs.md

 There’s a lot more that you can do with Linkerd.
 For more details about this setup, see [Getting Started: Running in ECS](https://linkerd.io/getting-started/ecs/).
 For all commands and config files referenced in this post, see the [linkerd-examples repo](https://github.com/linkerd/linkerd-examples/tree/master/ecs).
 For more information about configuring Linkerd, see the [Linkerd Configuration](https://api.linkerd.io/latest/linkerd/index.html) page.
 Finally, for more information about linkerd-viz, see the [linkerd-viz Github repo](https://github.com/linkerd/linkerd-viz).

 We hope this post was useful.
 We’d love to get your thoughts.
-Please join us in the Linkerd [Discourse](https://discourse.linkerd.io/) forums and the Linkerd [Slack](https://slack.linkerd.io/) channel!
+Please join us in the [Linkerd Support Forum](https://linkerd.buoyant.io/) and the Linkerd [Slack](https://slack.linkerd.io/) channel!